Brunda-nb/SQL-DataWarehouse-Project/Colab_Challenges.md

 # Challenges & Learnings: Migrating a SQL Server Data Warehouse Project to Google Colab with SQLite

 ## Background
-This project was originally designed using SQL Server features like `BULK INSERT` to load CSV files and create layered tables (bronze, silver, gold) in a data warehouse architecture.
+This project implements a layered data warehouse architecture (bronze, silver, gold) designed to handle data ingestion, transformation, and business-ready reporting.

-For practicing and showcasing on my portfolio, I migrated the project to use **SQLite in Google Colab**, which is lightweight and free but has significant differences compared to SQL Server.
+Originally developed using SQL Server, the project leveraged various SQL Server-specific features and commands to efficiently manage and process large datasets.

----
+For practical learning and portfolio showcasing, I adapted the entire project to run on **SQLite within Google Colab** — a lightweight, cloud-based environment with limited native SQL features but powerful integration with Python.
+This migration required rethinking data ingestion, transformation, and automation techniques to fit within SQLite’s capabilities and Colab’s environment.

 ## Challenges Faced